lvtk/lvtk/doc/ui/widget.rst

 .. code-block:: cpp

-   view.setHint(pugl::ViewHint::resizable, true);
-   view.setHint(pugl::ViewHint::ignoreKeyRepeat, true);
+   view.set_hint (lvtk::ViewFlag::RESIZABLE, true);

 *********
 Embedding
 *********

-To embed the view in another window, you will need to somehow get the :type:`native view handle <pugl::NativeView>` for the parent, then set it with :func:`View::setParentWindow`.
+To embed the view in another window, you will need to somehow get the :type:`native view handle <lvtk::NativeView>` for the parent, then set it with :func:`View::setParentWindow`.
 If the parent is a LVTK view,
 the native handle can be accessed with :func:`View::nativeView`.